hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 cp /boot/initrd.gz /boot/efi/EFI/Slackware/
 ```

 And edit `/boot/efi/EFI/Slackware/elilo.conf` as opposed to `/boot/lilo.conf`.
-The syntax is mostly the same, but the `/boot/` part of the paths needs removing, e.g.,:
+The syntax is mostly the same as in the beginners guide example, but the `/boot/` part of the paths need removing, e.g.,:

 ```
 image = vmlinuz-generic-3.10.17